Family Vacation: London & Paris9 days / Family Vacations

 Optional Excursion - Stonehenge & Oxford with the Family

 Enjoy another free day to explore London on your own or join a full-day optional excursion to Stonehenge, one of the most mysterious landmarks in the world, and Oxford, the City of Dreaming Spires.

 Stonehenge & Oxford with the Family $115* pp

 Visit the university city of Oxford, home to one of the oldest and most prestigious universities in the world.
 Tour the charming city and the University of Oxford, taking in the famous spire-studded architecture and rich history.
 Next, continue on to Stonehenge, perhaps England’s most mysterious landmark.
 The origin and purpose of this ring of stones, which dates back an estimated 5,000 years, is unknown, though most believe it was a temple and observatory.
 Take some time to explore the intriguing stone formations and visit the newly opened exhibition and visitor center before heading back to London.
 Please note: This excursion requires advanced reservation and must be booked by 20 days prior to departure.

 Paris3 nights - hotel info

 Dive below the English Channel and surface in the City of Light

-This morning, transfer to St Pancras station.
-Here, you’ll board the Eurostar, Europe’s quarter-mile-long, high-speed train that whisks passengers through tunnels dug under the English Channel and resurfaces in France.
-Relax aboard comfortable, state-of-the-art transportation, arriving at Gare du Nord in Paris just three hours later.
+This morning, transfer to St Pancras station to board the Eurostar, Europe’s quarter-mile-long, high-speed train that whisks passengers through the Chunnel and resurfaces in France.
+Relax aboard comfortable, state-of-the-art train, arriving at Gare du Nord in Paris just three hours later.
 Dinner is included this evening.